PipedreamHQ/pipedream/docs/docs/components/api/README.md

 ### Quickstarts

-To help you get started, we created a step-by-step walkthrough for both [sources](/components/quickstart/nodejs/sources/) and [actions](/components/quickstart/nodejs/actions/).
+To help you get started, we created a step-by-step walkthrough for developing both [sources](/components/quickstart/nodejs/sources/) and [actions](/components/quickstart/nodejs/actions/).
 We recommend starting with those docs and using the API reference below as you develop.

 ### Differences between sources and actions

 Sources and actions share the same component API.
 However, certain features of the API are only relevant for one type of component or the other:

-- Actions are defined with `type: action`.
+- Actions are defined with `type: action` ([see the docs on the `type` property](#component-structure)).
 Sources require no `type` property be set.
 Components without a `type` are considered sources.

-- Sources emit events using `this.$emit`, which trigger linked workflows.
-Anything features associated with emitting events (e.g., [dedupe strategies](#dedupe-strategies)) can only be used with sources.
-Actions return data using `return` or `$.export`, which is made available to future steps of the associated workflow.
+- Sources emit events [using `this.$emit`](#emit), which trigger linked workflows.
+Any features associated with emitting events (e.g., [dedupe strategies](#dedupe-strategies)) can only be used with sources.
+Actions [return data using `return` or `$.export`](#returning-data-from-steps), which is made available to future steps of the associated workflow.

 - Sources have access to [lifecycle hooks](#lifecycle-hooks), which are often required to configure the source to listen for new events.
 Actions do not have access to these lifecycle hooks.

-- Actions have access to a special `$` variable, passed as a parameter to the `run` method.
+- Actions have access to [a special `$` variable](#actions), passed as a parameter to the `run` method.
 This variable exposes functions that allow you to send data to destinations, export data from the action, return HTTP responses, and more.

 - Sources can be developed iteratively using `pd dev`.
 Actions currently cannot (please follow [this issue](https://github.com/PipedreamHQ/pipedream/issues/1437) to be notified of updates).